scoutosborne/scoutosborne.github.io/index.md

 My research has focused on infectious diseases from viral oncology research on Kaposi’s sarcoma-associated herpesvirus to global health projects on dengue fever.
 These experiences have fueled my passion for addressing health inequities through both rigorous science and patient-centered care.

 Clinically, I am drawn to family or internal medicine.
 I hope to integrate my research training with a career that bridges infectious disease, global health, and primary care.
-I'd like to support patients not only in the clinic but also through systems that promote equity and prevention.

 Please feel free to [contact me](mailto:scout.osborne@case.edu) if you have any questions or would like to discuss potential projects.